-It is clear to me that many folks in the community see a headline or news clip that states, “The Commissioners” and often assume that it’s the collective decision of the entire board regarding many decisions made about the future of the Heim.
+Presently, it is clear to me that many folks in the community see a headline or news clip that states, “The Commissioners” and often assume that it’s the collective decision of the entire board regarding many decisions made about the future of the Heim.

 In 2017, I publicly stated that I’m in favor of keeping the Heim in County hands.
-I have never been in favor of selling the Berks Heim.
+Additionally, I have never been in favor of selling the Berks Heim.
 It is a true gem in our community.
 The Heim is well managed, well maintained and the nursing and support staff are some of the best in the business.

 I want to thank the staff and public that have been at many of our meetings and shared their concerns about the future of the Heim.
-I can see it in the eyes of the staff and hear it in their voices that they dedicate their hearts and souls in caring for the folks that need the best care possible in the twilight of their lives.
+Also, I can see it in the eyes of the staff and hear it in their voices that they dedicate their hearts and souls in caring for the folks that need the best care possible in the twilight of their lives.

-I will do everything in my power to keep the Berks Heim in County hands now and well into the future.
+Above all, I will do everything in my power to keep the Berks Heim in County hands now and well into the future.